royjvina/2800_202410_DTC_01/README.md

 * Advanced data visualization for spending trends.
 * Multi-currency support.
 * Ability to remove friends from a group
+* Chat system to talk to your friends within a group
+* Incorporate reading banking data
+* We also would have liked to implement receipt reading from pictures taken
+* Integration with bank APIs for automatic transaction import to verify payments and add personalization for spending habits.

 ## 7. Contents of Folder
 Content of the project folder: